 Your PS4 is likely lagging because of network problems, which can stem from either ISP throttling or poor network routing.
 A VPN can solve both those issues for you since it encrypts and reroutes your traffic, so your ISP can’t see what you’re doing and you get a more stable connection.
 Connect to CyberGhost VPN via our Smart DNS setting for your PlayStation 4 and get back in the game.
 Ask our 24/7 customer support if you need any guidance.

 You can use a VPN to reduce your lag.
 VPNs keep your ISP from limiting your bandwidth.
 They also reroute your connection which can shorten the path it travels.
-Buy CyberGhost today, and connect to one of our 9000+ servers in 91 countries.
+Buy CyberGhost today, and use our gaming-optimized servers to land those headshots.
 You’ll never struggle to find a server wherever you need it.